devanshk/ubersicht_signature/README.md

-# Ubersicht Signature
-Add your name to your desktop!

-##Screenshots
+#Signature Widget
+Assert your dominance over your laptop with a bit of customization.

 <p align="center">
   <img src="http://oi63.tinypic.com/2ugihd4.jpg"/>